YC-Coder-Chen/Tree-Math/LightGBM.md

     - For continuous features C
       Input: n samples in that parent node.

       Based on n samples, we can calculate the number of distinct values U in them, and then group samples by these distinct values.
-We also need to predefine the number of bins B we want and also the maximun number of samples in one bins M.
+We also need to predefine the number of bins B we want and also the maximum number of samples in one bin M.

-      - If U <= B, then each bins will only contain samples of one specific unique value.
+      - If U <= B, then each bin will only contain samples of one specific unique value.
       - If U > B, then there will be bins hosts more than one unique value groups.
-We then count the number of samples in each unique value groups.
+We then count the number of samples in each unique value group.

         For those unique value groups with sample count more than n/B, each of them will fall into a distinct bin.

         For the rest of the unique value groups, we will presort them based on the value of feature C then accumulate them from small to large.
-When the accumulated count reach M, we finish one bins.
-So on and forth untill all the samples fall into bins.
+When the accumulated count reaches M, we finish one bin.
+So on and forth until all the samples fall into bins.

     - For Categorical feature C
       Input: n samples in that parent node.